 We flew a 9:30 NZ Air to Auckland and had a really long layover—12 hours!—so we decided to check our bags into storage and drive off.
 (The rest of the group left with Yvonne after lunch and I believe they had earlier US flights than we did.)
 The international terminal has luggage storage for a fee, but we were initially turned away because they were full, but we wheedled and gave the lady a healthy tip and she found a spot.
 We Ubered to the Auckland Zoo for the afternoon.
 It’s a nice small zoo with healthy looking animals and mostly good living conditions.
 There’s a very large area right in the middle that is undergoing construction of new facilities, so it will probably be even better in the future.
 I didn’t bother much with photos of African and other typical zoo animals, since this side trip was not in the regular itinerary, but we were quite interested in a zookeeper talk about their kea parrots, and others about their lions, lemurs, and small penguins.
 They have really excellent aviaries and one section that was just like the rain forest down on the south coast, except it was pretty warm and insects were buzzing all around.
 At closing time we Ubered again, about 15 minutes downtown and walked around the harbor, admiring yachts and the vibrant restaurant scene.

 Then back to the airport with only a three hour wait for our flight.
 Hawaiian Airlines’ business class seat on their larger A330 plane is comfortable and the two outside aisle seats in row 1 (1B, 1H) actually accommodate men taller than 6’4”.
 In Honolulu for a five-hour layover, we marveled at how incoherently the terminals are laid out.
 People with face masks are everywhere.
 The return trip was a little stressful for me because I contracted a slight cold three days earlier and you never know who might be quarantined if they don’t like your cough.
-(Postscript: this "slight cold" has persisted for three weeks!
-Nancy picked it up after we returned.)
+(Postscript: This "slight cold" has persisted for three weeks!
+Nancy picked it up after we returned.
+Later in the year, we both suspected that we might have had early mild versions of the coronavirus, COVID-19.
+However, Hal had an antibody test in early 2021 that showed that was not the case.)

 Kiwis are just as friendly as I remembered.
 The country has vast expanses of very rural areas with little tourist infrastructure, but the cities are quite cosmopolitan.